codybuell/dotfiles/README.md

  - [ ] build tab bar (tab number, collapsing path if needed, show buffers if no tabs, remove X in top right)
  - [ ] add syntastic error alerts to statusbar
  - [ ] build / find gulpfile snippet
+ - [ ] rework html email snippet
+ - [ ] resize statusbar when error indicator column is present >>
+ - [ ] refine ultisnips / supertab integration, tab for everything? exapand and go to next tabstop, with autocompletion?
+   - select mode mappings!! when jumping to a tabstop
+   - add select mode mapping for tab to go to next tabstop  snoremap
+   - UltiSnipsEnableSnipMate defaults to on, conflicting w ultisnips?? preventing tab??
+   - c-tab is not passed to vim, need to remap list snippets
+   - try just setting gvars for expand and next to tab, may just work w supertab, also try filling out a tabs to then hitting tab, make sure supertab works as well, if so make comment that you need supertab
+ - [ ] refine supertab completion contexts?
+ - [ ] add conditionals to be able to open vi, not vim, without errors

 ### tmux

  - [ ] change default key binding to something more... comfortable
  - [ ] rework config to use scheme color names, dont hardcode the colors
+ - [ ] clipboard integration solution
+ - [ ] set mouse drag to not enter copy mode, or better solution for copying text

 ### shell